Internet censorship in China: Tiananmen Square protests and massacre

 The Chinese government censors Internet materials related to the 1989 Tiananmen Square protests and massacre.
 According to the government's white paper in 2010 on the subject of Internet in China, the government protects "the safe flow of internet information and actively guides people to manage websites under the law and use the internet in a wholesome and correct way".
 The government, therefore, prevents people on the Internet from "divulging state secrets, subverting state power and jeopardizing national unification; damaging state honor" and "disrupting social order and stability."
 Law-abiding Chinese websites such as Sina Weibo censors words related to the protests in its search engine.
 Sina Weibo is one of the largest Chinese microblogging services.
 As of October 2012, Weibo's censored words include "Tank Man."
 The government also censors words that have similar pronunciation or meaning to "4 June", the date that the government's violent crackdown occurred. "陆肆", for example, is an alternative to "六四" (4 June).
 The government forbids remembrances of the protests.
 Sina Weibo's search engine, for example, censors Hong Kong lyricist Thomas Chow's song called 自由花 or "The Flower of Freedom", since attendees of the Vindicate 4 June and Relay the Torch rally at Hong Kong's Victoria Park sing this song every year to commemorate the victims of the events.

 The government's Internet censorship of such topics was especially strict during the 20th anniversary of the Tiananmen Square protests, which occurred in 2009.
 According to a Reporters Without Borders' article, searching photos related to the protest such as "4 June" on Baidu, the most popular Chinese search engine, would return blank results and a message stating that the "search does not comply with laws, regulations, and policies".
 Moreover, a large number of netizens from China claimed that they were unable to access numerous Western web services such as Twitter, Hotmail, and Flickr in the days leading up to and during the anniversary.
 Netizens in China claimed that many Chinese web services were temporarily blocked days before and during the anniversary.
 Netizens also reported that microblogging services including Fanfou and Xiaonei (now known as Renren) were down with similar messages that claim that their services were "under maintenance" for a few days around the anniversary date.

-In 2019, censors once again doubled down during the 30th anniversary of the protests, and by this time had been "largely automated".
+In 2019, censors once again doubled down during the 30th anniversary of the protests, and by this time had been "largely automated" with AI rejecting protest-related posts.
+In May and June 2023, authorities censored Tiananmen protest-related posts and restricted communications of Tiananmen victims' families.
+In March 2024, censors removed social media posts containing photos of medals awarded to PLA soldiers who participated in the 1989 Tiananmen Square massacre.